cespenar/sdBGridViewer/assets/about.md

-_sdB Grid Viewer_ is the tool to quickly inspect the grid of evolutionary models of sdB stars calculated for the [ARDASTELLA](https://ardastella.up.krakow.pl/) research group.
+_sdB Grid Viewer_ is the tool for quick inspection of the grid of evolutionary models of sdB stars calculated for the [ARDASTELLA](https://ardastella.up.krakow.pl/) research group.